Mobile impurity coupled to correlated lattice bosons: Introduction

-While the Letter~\cite{chaoletter} establishes a broad global picture of impurity localization in the Bose–Hubbard model, it does not fully develop a microscopic description of impurity behavior for attractive impurity–bath couplings, nor of impurity dynamics in genuinely \emph{incompressible} Mott-insulating (MI) baths.
-In the MI regime of the Bose--Hubbard model, long-wavelength density fluctuations are gapped and the superfluid stiffness vanishes~\cite{CapogrossoSansonePRA2008}.
-At weak $U_{\mathrm{ib}}/t$, an impurity is expected to propagate almost as a free defect on top of a rigid background, while at strong $\lvert U_{\mathrm{ib}}\rvert/t$ it should nucleate a localized particle- or hole-like defect, as suggested by Ref.~\cite{Hartweg2025}.
-The global phase diagram in our letter already indicated where interaction-driven winding-collapse and compressibility-controlled localization lines meet inside the MI region, but several key microscopic questions were left open: (i) How does the interaction-driven winding-collapse mechanism operate microscopically for attractive impurity--bath couplings in a superfluid background? (ii) Once the bath is strictly incompressible, to what extent do attractive and repulsive impurities exhibit qualitatively different localization patterns and deformation clouds? (iii) For a fixed attractive impurity-bath coupling, how does the compressibility-controlled localization proceed as the bath is tuned from the superfluid into the Mott-insulating regime?
+While the Letter~\cite{chaoletter} establishes a broad global picture of impurity \emph{self-trapping} in the Bose--Hubbard model, it does not fully develop a microscopic description for attractive impurity--bath couplings, nor for impurity behavior deep in a genuinely \emph{incompressible} Mott-insulating (MI) bath.
+In the MI regime, long-wavelength density fluctuations are gapped and the superfluid stiffness vanishes~\cite{PhysRevA.77.015602}.
+At weak $U_{\mathrm{ib}}/t$, an impurity is therefore expected to behave nearly as a free defect on top of a rigid background, whereas at strong $|U_{\mathrm{ib}}|/t$ it can bind and pin a particle- or hole-like defect, as suggested in Ref.~\cite{Hartweg2025}.
+Although the global diagram in Ref.~\cite{chaoletter} already indicated where the interaction-driven winding-collapse route in the SF and the compressibility-controlled route across the SF--MI boundary meet inside the MI region, several key microscopic questions remained open: (i)~How does the interaction-driven winding-collapse mechanism manifest for \emph{attractive} impurity--bath couplings in a superfluid background? (ii)~Once the bath is strictly incompressible, in what ways do attractive and repulsive impurities differ in their deformation clouds and defect-binding patterns? (iii)~For a fixed attractive coupling, how does the compressibility-controlled \emph{self-trapping} route proceed as the bath is tuned from SF into the MI?